island-rush/K2/README.md

 - /game.php
   - You must authenticate via player login to see/use this page.

 Note there are several env variables used by the backend, although these could also be changed with hard-coded default values.
-(Within ./db.php and ./loginVerify.php)
+(Within ./db.php and ./loginVerify.php) (index.php also uses some of these values separately.)

 - CD_LASTNAME = Course Director Last Name (lowercase)
 - CD_PASSWORD = Course Director MD5 Password Hash